tkem/openlap/README.rst

 Carrera and Carrera AppConnect are registered trademarks of Stadlbauer Marketing + Vertrieb GmbH.

-Open Lap is not affiliated with or endorsed by Stadlbauer Marketing + Vertrieb GmbH.
-Use at your own risk.
+Open Lap is not an official Carrera® product, and is not affiliated with or endorsed by Stadlbauer Marketing + Vertrieb GmbH.

 Thanks to Stephan Heß (a.k.a. slotbaer_) for doing all the hard work.